 Fats are the building blocks of your cell walls and are very important for your good health, longevity and resilience.
 What makes a fat good?
 The most important thing is that fat is not destroyed by processing, heat, chemicals, light or exposure to air.
 No refined oils are good fats.
 You would not build a house with crooked bricks so don\’t ask your body to try to build your cells with destroyed oils.

 Some fats can tolerate more heating than others while some should not be used for cooking at all (see below for details).
 Oils like canola are often processed with chemicals that can remain in the oils (hexane gas) and should be avoided.
 Always purchase un-refined, organic oils.
 This is the most important place to spend the extra money on the organic option because fats store toxins and non-organic options can deliver fat soluble toxins into your cells that are difficult to remove.

 While the majority of your fats should consist of long chain omega 3 rich fatty acids, a variety of fats have beneficial qualities.
 Animal fats can have highly beneficial qualities.
 However, when an animal (fish, cow pig, or chicken) is fed a diet full of pro-inflammatory grains, soy and toxic chemicals from pesticides, antibiotics and poor quality feed, the fat of that animal is destroyed.
 Grass fed, wild caught animal fat is best.

-A great source of coconut oil a great oil to cook with that contains antimicrobial lauric acid found in breast milk
+- Coconut oil is a great oil to cook with that contains antimicrobial lauric acid, found in breast milk